syaning/awesome-frontend/README.md

 - [mustache.js](https://github.com/janl/mustache.js) - mustache.js is an implementation of the mustache template system in JavaScript.
 - [rivets](https://github.com/mikeric/rivets) - Lightweight and powerful data binding + templating solution.
+- [Handlebars](https://github.com/handlebars-lang/handlebars.js) - A popular logic-less templating engine built on top of Mustache, with extended features like helpers and partials.

 ### Carousel